 The menus featuring players, managers and other notable people mainly relate to features in the programme.
 A manager is always tagged in any programme where he has written notes, however surprisingly for several years in the 60s and 70s this wasn’t a common occurrence.
 Similarly when the chairman or chief executive have a column they will be tagged.
 Players are tagged when they have done an in depth interview or feature in the programme.

 I’ll always use the proper name for all things pre-Premier League era (as in no way should this ever be considered when football started or used as an excuse to ignore what went before).
 So Division One is obviously the top division, Division Two the second, Division Three the third (for many years this was regionalised and Watford only ever played in the South) and Division Four was the bottom division of the Football League.

 From 1992/93, when the Premier League was formed and took all the old Division One clubs off to become rich, what was Division Two was renamed to Division One, Division Three became Division Two and Division Four became Division Three.
 To differentiate them from what came before I’ve added the word ‘New’ to the Division names between August 1992 and May 2004.
 So New Division One is the second division and New Division Two the third (you won’t find reference to new Division Three as luckily we didn’t drop down that low).

 From 2004-05 the Football League again changed the names of its divisions so from August 2004 you’ll see reference to the Championship which is really the second division.
-Below this is League One and League Two but as Watford haven’t been in either since they adopted these names we’ll not worry about them now.
+Below this is League One and League Two but as Watford haven’t been in either since these names were adopted you don’t have to worry about these.